 The Marilyn Sheerer Fund for Academic Priorities

-Provost Marilyn Sheerer served as the Interim Provost and Vice Chancellor for Academic and Student Affairs at ECU until stepping down on August 15, 2014 and was a huge initiator in founding the Honors College.
+Provost Marilyn Sheerer served as the Provost and Senior Vice Chancellor for Academic Affairs at ECU until stepping down on August 15, 2014 and was a huge initiator in founding the Honors College.
 In honor of Provost Marilyn Sheerer's many contributions and leadership role in the support of the Honors College, a priority fund has been established: the Marilyn Sheerer Fund for Academic Priorities.
 All contributions to this fund will directly support Honors College students and faculty by providing for research opportunities, technology, and other academic needs.

 Gifts may be made through the online giving website by selecting the 'Marilyn Sheerer Fund for Academic Priorities' as the fund using the drop-down menu.

 The Michael F. Bassman Fund for Study Abroad